PaoloRibeca/KPop/README.md

 ```
 in your terminal.
 You will see a header containing information about the version:
 ```
-This is the KPopCount program (version 0.5)
+This is the KPopCount program (version 0.6)
  (c) 2017-2022 Paolo Ribeca, <paolo.ribeca@gmail.com>
 ```
 followed by detailed information.
-The general form(s) the command can be used is:
+The general form the command can be used is:
 ```
 KPopCount -l|--label <output_vector_label> [OPTIONS]
 ```